Shakal Sandhya: Plot

-This is a story about an innocent girl Anjali who stayed with her father Binoy Roychowdhury and her stepmother Madhobi.
+This is the story of an innocent girl Anjali who stayed with her father Binoy Roychowdhury and her stepmother Madhobi.
 Anjali was a poor girl.
 On the other hand, a thief, Joy, stole a golden statue of a god with his assistant Bhoja and they take shelter at Anjali's house.
 Joy stayed three days at Anjali's house and he fell in love with her.
 Joy came to know about Anjali's past life from her diary.
-On the other hand Madhobi blamed Anjali as the thief, and threw her out of the home.
-Joy helped Anjali to become a singer.
+Meanwhile, Madhobi accused Anjali of being a thief and threw her out of the home.
+Joy helped Anjali become a singer.
 One day Madhobi realised her fault and came to meet Anjali.
-Joy convinced every one of Anjali's family to stay with her.
+Joy convinced everyone of Anjali's family to stay with her.
 Another guy Sandip liked Anjali.
 Anjali's family fixed her marriage with Sandip.
 Madhobi blamed Joy as the thief and threw him out of her house.
 Anjali tried to find Joy.
 At the moment of a function Anjali told the whole story of her life to the audience and proposed to Joy and accepted him.